 - Step back slowly and return to your seat.
 Remain standing as the Gospel will begin shortly.

-- When the assembly stands after the homily walk immediately to the top step and stand facing the altar, at a point even with the center of the ambo.
+- If no deacon is present, when the assembly stands after the homily walk immediately to the top step and stand facing the altar, at a point even with the center of the ambo.
 Recite the Creed, using the copy at the ambo if needed.
 At the phrase “We acknowledge one baptism ....” move into place at the microphone and then begin the petitions as soon as the Presider completes the introductory prayer.
 Stop reciting the creed once you turn so that your voice is not amplified.

-- NOTE: If the Presider starts the Creed while still at the ambo, do not leave your pew until he turns and proceeds towards his chair.
+- NOTE: If no deacon is present and if the Presider starts the Creed while still at the ambo, do not leave your pew until he turns and proceeds towards his chair.

-- NOTE: If there is no Creed, go immediately to the ambo after the homily and start the intercessions as soon as the introductory prayer ends.
+- NOTE: If no deacon is present and if there is no Creed, go immediately to the ambo after the homily and start the intercessions as soon as the introductory prayer ends.

 - NOTE: If you use the copy of the Creed from the ambo, it can be helpful to pickup the petitions sheet at the same time, so it will already be in your hand when you turn into the ambo.

-- Proclaim the intercessory prayers as thoughtfully and carefully as you do the readings.
+- If no deacon is present, proclaim the intercessory prayers as thoughtfully and carefully as you do the readings.
 Pause very slightly after each petition before saying "We pray to the Lord."
 Pause again after the people’s response before beginning the next petition.

-- Remain in place at the ambo with your head bowed during the Presider’s closing prayer.
+- If no deacon is present, remain in place at the ambo with your head bowed during the Presider’s closing prayer.
 Do not back up or move away from the ambo.
 Return to your place in the assembly when the Presider's closing prayer is finished.

 NOTE: Periodically there will be an announcement for the St. Vincent de Paul Society collection.
 If so, it will be noted at the bottom of the petitions sheet.
 This announcement should be made after the Presider's closing prayer.
 Wait until everyone is seated, make the announcement and then return to your place in the assembly.